dracidoupe/graveyard/README.md

 Because I want to keep it available, something to be discovered for both nostalgics and new player generation, if only for nostalgia reasons.
 That is unsustainable in current state, mainly for security reasons.

+Also, I am just grateful.
+This site shaped my life like nothing else.

 ### Why not fix the product in the process?

 That was an idea of RPGPlanet, planned successor to DraciDoupe.cz.
 It, however, entered development hell, coupled with changing landscape of how sites are consumed.
 It was also never truly accepted by community, hence dying before bing born.